jf990/esri-map-component/README.md

 1. Regenerate the documentation.
 Run `npm run build`.
 2. Update README.md, if required.
 Documentation updates are required if you change any of the properties or code comments.
+3. Update the CHANGELOG.md file with the new version id, publish date, and the significant changes made.
-3. Push up your branch and issue a pull request.
+4. Push up your branch and issue a pull request.

 ### Demos